 Tampa, FL 33620-5150

-or go to this link http://usf.edu/ua/FUND?fund=420310, select the "420310 Cooley Botanical Research Fund" to donate and directly support the activities of the USF herbarium.
+2) To use a credit card, go to this link http://usf.edu/ua/FUND?fund=420310 to select the "420310 Cooley Botanical Research Fund".
 The Cooley Fund honors George Cooley, the founder of the USF Herbarium and close friend of the first USF president, John S. Allen.